The Top 10 Workouts of 2017 According to Google

-ThighMaster STAT!
-Inner thigh workouts made it into the top 10 workout-related Google searches, and it could have something to do with social media's obsession with thigh gaps.
-But here's the truth: thigh gaps are based on genetics, not how fit you are and you can't spot reduce your trouble zones.
+ThighMaster ASAP!
+Inner-thigh workouts made it into the top 10 workout-related Google searches, and it could have something to do with social media's obsession with thigh gaps.
+But here's the truth: Thigh gaps are based on genetics, not how fit you are.
+And you can't spot reduce your trouble zones.

 And any exercise you would do specifically for the inner thighs is just a variation on hip adduction (like lying on your side and lifting your bottom leg).
-However, exercises like squats and lunges target your entire lower body, and can thus help strengthen your inner thigh muscles at the same time.
-If you're looking for slimmer inner thighs, those are your best bet (plus a healthy diet and plenty of cardio).
+However, exercises like squats and lunges target your entire lower body, and therefore can help strengthen your inner thigh muscles at the same time.
+If you're looking for slimmer inner thighs, those are your best bet (along with a healthy diet and plenty of cardio).

 Read more: Filling in the Gaps on Thigh Gap